islomar/my-notes/kubernetes-for-developers.md

 * Example of app deployed in minikube:
   - `kubectl run hello-world --image=fiunchinho/codely-docker:latest --port=80`
   - `kubectl port-forward deployment/hello-world 8000:80` , we need this command to expose the port to the host
+  - you can access it in http://localhost:8000 and see `Hello CodelyTV!`
 * Run `eval $(minikube docker-env)` to be able to use the Docker command from minikube
 * *kube-proxy* for load balancing